 - Shallot – sometimes you’ll find onion in bruschetta recipes, and sometimes you won’t.
 I add finely chopped shallot to my bruschetta mixture because it’s slightly sweeter, and not as pungent as a white or red onion would be, and it brings a whole lot of flavor!

 - Olive Oil – used to make both the crostini and the bruschetta topping, I recommend using a higher-quality olive oil since it will be in the bruschetta.

 - Aged Balsamic Vinegar – use the highest quality aged balsamic that you can get your hands on.
 If it’s on the pricy side, you know it’s legit.
 I wouldn’t recommend spending more money than needed on ingredients, but this one is worth it.
 Aged balsamic is thick and syrupy and has a rich, complex sweetness that’s unlike any other.
 As Serious Eats says, it offers a mellow tartness rather than a strong acidity.
 Keep reading to find out more about where to buy some high-quality traditional aged balsamic.

 First things first: make the crostini.
 Similar to grilled bread, crostini is a toasted baguette slice and it’s just the crunchy base that this easy appetizer needs!

-They’ll toast for a few minutes on each side for the perfect crostini.
+Toast the slices for a few minutes on each side for the perfect crostini that has a crunch when you bite into it.
 Bada-bing, bada-boom.
 It’s that easy and in no time you’ll have golden brown baguette slices.

 The rest is as follows: